Wasserwecken/bachelorthesis/readme.md

 # Applied surface recreation
-To prove and show the concepts mentioned above, the floor from the analysis will be recreated as procedural material.
+To continue the example from the analysis and illustrate the proposed algorithm categorization and concepts of the workflow, the implementation of the wooden floor is described in detail.
+The objective of the recreation is to show the concepts and effects of algorithms, not to create a photorealistic representation.
+Nonetheless will the implementation provide a base for continuation to achieve such result by adding more and more details to the material in a hierarchical and iterative manner.

 ## Planks
-In the first iteration the most perceptible features of the floor is recreated.
-This includes the planks and the wood structure for the planks.
+In the first iteration the most perceptible features of the floor are recreated.
+This includes the planks and the wood structure of them.
 To begin the recreation, the order of layers from the analysis is used.
-Therefore the planks are recreated first.

 ![alt][Figure14]
 > *[Figure14] Left to right: Tilling & scaling, rectangle as height, render, reference photo*

 As noticed from the analysis, the planks are a repetitive geometric pattern of rectangles.
-Placing each plank individually is therefore unpractical, because the material would be through this either limited in size and or also in variation.
-The applied technique for that which can be seen as first item in [Figure14] is called "tilling".
-Tilling will be applied to the UV to ensure the texture is endless and every tile has its own individual appearance.
-The used algorithm takes a continuous UV as input and return on the one hand a fractured UV and on the other hand a two dimensional ID for each tile, which is a very important part that comes later in play.
-The tilling is applied per axis differently to match the layout of required plank size.
+Placing each plank individually is therefore impractical, because the material would be through this either limited in size and or also in variation.
+Therefore was the global UV tilled to create endless equal sized UV’s that match the shape of the planks in the reference photo.
+The used tiling algorithm takes a continuous UV as input and returns a fractured UV, and in addition a two dimensional ID for each tile, which is an important information that is utilized later by other requirements.
 In addition to the tilling, every column of planks is randomly shifted to mimic the irregular shift in the photo reference.
-This UV is then used to draw a rectangle for recreating the basic heightmap.
-The rectangle which was drawn is seen as second item in [Figure14] and makes use of a small blur with easing, see [Figure11], to mimic the height transition at the border.
+The tiled UV is then used to draw rectangles to resemble the  base heightmap.
+The rectangle which was drawn is seen as the second item in [Figure14] and makes use of a small blur with easing, see [Figure11], to mimic the fall of of the planks at the border.

 ![alt][Figure15]
 > *[Figure15] Left to right: variation in distortion and tilt, render comparison, reference photo*

-The first appearance of the planks is reassembling the layout from the reference phot, but it is not convincing.
-Besides the lack of detail in many ways, the current appearance of the planks is to perfect.
-Currently the heightmap describes them as perfectly perpendicular to each other, the edges are perfect straight and every planks is in level and has the same height.
-This is where environmental influences and imperfections come in play.
-As wood planks are aging, in this case drying, they will often bend.
-This can be seen in the reference photo where the distance between the planks will vary.
-To mimic this, the UV for the planks and the result of the heightmap has been modified.
-The distortion on the UV reassembles the bend in the XY axes, the modification of the result reassembles the bend in height.
-In both cases a large scaled perlin noise was used.
-[Figure15] compares these changes which are subtle, nonetheless improving the plausibility the heightmap.
+The first result of the material shows similarities to the reference photo.
+Besides the lack of detail in many ways, the current layout of the planks is too perfect.
+The heightmap describes them as perfectly perpendicular to each other, the edges are perfect straight and every plank is in level and has the same height.
+This is where environmental influences and imperfections take place.
+As wood planks age, in this case drying, they often bend themselves.
+This can be seen in the reference photo where the distance between the planks varies.
+To mimic the variations, the UV for the planks is modified which concludes to a change of the heightmap, which resembles the bend in the XY axes.
+The values of the heightmap are then modified too to add the bend information in height.
+Both modifications use a large scaled perlin noise.
+[Figure15] compares these changes which are subtle, nonetheless improving the plausibility of the heightmap.

 ## Wood material
 The creation of the wood material is split in two parts, recording to the analysis and showed in [Figure05].

 ### Rings
 There are several ways to recreate a wood ring pattern.
-One way to mimic the pattern accurately is to recreate the whole tree trunk with his branches as a three dimensional distance field.
+One way to mimic the pattern accurately would be to recreate the whole tree trunk with his branches as a three dimensional distance field.
 A taken cross-section simulates then the saw cut of the log.
-While recreating material structures as accurate distance field can work out, the computation might be expensive and the implementation complicated.
-Often it is easier to fake structures to create look a likes which will be convincing enough to trick the viewer.
-The following process for the structure fake is one of many approaches that will work.
+While recreating material structures as accurate distance fields can work out, the computation might be expensive and complex to implement.
+Often it is easier to fake structures to create lookalikes which will be convincing enough to trick the viewer.
+The applied process to fake the structure is one of many approaches that can work.

 ![alt][Figure16]
 > *[Figure16] Left to right: scaled noise, first fracture, second fracture, third fracture, combined as fractal Brownian motion*

-The fake of the structure starts by stretching a perlin noise in one direction to mimic the run direction of the wood.
-This noise is then fractured in three different gradations and finally combined as fBm, which reassembles the changing colors of wood rings due to different climatic conditions and summer winter cycles.
-Another technique to achieve similar patterns is to bring turbulence into the UV which feeds the noise algorithm.
-Turbulence is added by relative rotations in the UV, controlled by another noise.
-The showed technique however utilizes only a single noise.
+The fake of the structure starts by stretching a perlin noise in one direction to mimic the run direction of the wood trunk.
+The resulting noise values are then fractured in three different gradations and finally combined as fBm, which reassembles the changing colors of wood rings due to different climatic conditions and summer winter cycles.
+An alternative technique to achieve similar patterns is to bring turbulence into the UV before passing it to the noise algorithm.
+Turbulence can be added through relative rotations in the UV, controlled by another noise, shown in [Figure12].
+The applied technique however utilizes only a single noise.

 ### Branches
-The other important recognizable feature of wood are branches, as noticed in the analysis.
+The other important recognizable feature of wood are branches.
 The shape of branches are often circular, because of that, random placed circles are a good start to mimic them.
-While the following demonstration will utilize perfect circles, these circles can be manipulated in further iterations to gain more realism.
+While the applied approach will utilize perfect circles, these circles can be manipulated in further iterations to gain more realism by achieving elliptical and irregular shapes.

 ![alt][Figure17]
 > *[Figure17] Left to right: random circles in size and position, wood ring structure, modified structure, modified structure with branches*

-To create random placed circles in a endless manner, tilling the underlying UV is necessary.
-In each created grid is the placed a circle with random position and size.
+To create random placed circles in an endless manner, tilling the underlying UV is necessary.
+In each created sub-UV is a circle placed with random position and size.
 Nonetheless this technique can still appear retentive which will reveal the invisible grid.
-To conceal that, only a percentage of the circles is drawn, which is determined by random based on the grid id.
+To conceal that, only a percentage of the circles are drawn, which is determined by a random value generated through the tile id.

-The other part of recreating branches in a wood materials is the integration.
-As mentioned in the analysis, the branches are influencing the layout of the wood rings, where the branches pushes the rings away from them.
-To trick the viewer again, the UV nearby branches is rotated.
+The other part of recreating branches in wood materials is the integration.
+As mentioned in the analysis, the branches are influencing the layout of the wood rings, where the branches push the rings away from them.
+To trick the viewer again, the UV nearby branches are rotated.
 Because of that the circles which represent the branches are blurred.
 The blur is then used as rotation information.
-Finally the center of the circles and the wood structure is merge together by adding the values.
+Finally the center of the circles and the wood structure are merged together by adding the values.
 The created heightmap will be the base for further information like albedo or roughness.

 ## Composition
 ![alt][Figure18]